juanpc2018/Akai-S1000-Project/README.md

 # Akai S1000 Project

-The idea is to put all information about Akai S1000 in 1 place... and maybe try to recreate the S1000
+The idea is to put all information about the Akai S1000 in 1 place... and maybe try to recreate the S1000

 The reason is simple: </br>